Szyszkacy/python.challenges/README.md

-# python.challenges from book Python Basic Book
+# python.challenges and exercises from book Python Basic Book